 Have you ever wondered why there aren’t any recreational marijuana stores in the areas where you would expect them?
 Capitol Hill, the University District, and Pioneer Square, 3 areas where adults who are looking to buy recreational pot live, work and play, lack an easily accessible retail store where they can legally purchase the product the citizens of Washington fought so hard to gain access to.
+Of course, sites such as weedsmart give us the opportunity to purchase the marijuana that we want online, but that doesn’t mean that there shouldn’t be more options within walking distance for people looking for a great deal.
 Instead you find them clustered in the outskirts, almost random locations such as SODO or Northgate.
 The answer is as simple as it is silly – the 1,000 foot rule.

 The 1,000 foot rule is an important part of I-502 and probably has one of the largest effects on where recreational pot stores are allowed to open.
 The rule states that a store selling marijuana cannot be located within 1,000 feet of any area that children would frequent – and that list includes “any elementary or secondary school, playground, recreation center or facility, child care center, public park, public transit center, library, or game arcade that allows minors to enter,” according to the guidelines posted on the Washington State Liquor Control Board’s website.
 As a result of how extensive this list is, more populated areas, which are filled with these sorts of facilities, end up with crisscrossing zones where it is illegal to open a recreational store, and so the stores that do end up opening are in areas without this sort of infrastructure, such as the heart of SODO.